-Additionally, this is the first time in the United States that data of this nature has been collected.
 While data regarding employee positions, gender, and race are widely available and are reported annually to the federal government by some companies, compensation data is not collected in conjunction.
-As a result, this publication will take an unprecedented step on measuring and eliminating wage inequity, with our Signer organizations at the forefront of the efforts.
+As a result, this publication takes an unprecedented step on measuring and eliminating wage inequity, with our Signer organizations at the forefront of the efforts.

 The data to be reported is demographic and compensation information about full-time employees working in locations in the Greater Boston area.
-To collect this information, the BWWC has been working off of existing reporting forms, in order to increase ease of reporting for Signer organizations who already report.
 Using the Equal Employment and Opportunity Commission’s EEO-1 form as a foundation, the Council is asking for numbers of employees of each race, gender, and job category, defined by the EEOC.
 In addition, the Council is also asking for detail about salary, cash bonus, and employees’ length of service in the organization. *For 2019, the Council will be asking for organizations to identify themselves by industry.

 The BWWC's first commitment is to ensure privacy and security of the Signatory organization's data.
 As a result, the BWWC is taking multiple measures to ensure this occurs:

 Aggregate data.
 The BWWC chose to collect data in the aggregate, as opposed to collecting data about individual employees.
 This means that the data will be submitted in totals of employee information.
 For example, compensation data is submitted in "Total Annual Compensation" for selected employees, as opposed to each individual employee's annual compensation.
 As Signatory information is collected, all of these totals will be added together, and the analysis will be completed with the total of all Signatory employee information.